Cauê (footballer, born 2002)

-Cauê Vinicius dos Santos (born 16 November 2002), known simply as Cauê, is a Brazilian professional footballer who plays as a forward for Belgian club Lommel.
+Cauê Vinicius dos Santos (born 16 November 2002), known simply as Cauê, is a Brazilian professional footballer who plays as a striker for Criciúma.

 Club career

-Born in Novo Horizonte, São Paulo, Cauê started playing football in the local club Novorizontino.
+Born in Ituverava, Cauê started playing football in the local club Novorizontino.
 Cauê made his professional debut for Novorizontino on 21 March 2019 in the Campeonato Paulista.

 He later signed for Corinthians.
 He became part-time with the professional squad in September 2020.

 In January 2022, Cauê joined Belgian First Division B side Lommel on a five-year deal.

+On 30 August 2023, Portuguese club Benfica announced that Cauê had joined their B team on a season-long loan from Lommel.